TheAwkwardAdult/life-of-an-awkward-adult/_posts/2018-05-24-Apathy-and-Entrophy-Part-2.md

 So now, we shift our focus from a passion mindset to becoming good at a skill so that we have something rare and valuable to offer to the world.

 Traits that define great work:

-Creativity: opportunity to improvise your work and implement your ideas
+Creativity: opportunity to improvise your work and implement your ideas.

 Control: you have some say on how, when and where your work gets done.

 Impact: your work has a positive influence on your co-workers or customers.

 Now the question is, How do you get these traits in your working life?

 The world is full of a lot of oppurtunities to make your life interesting and it has nothing to do with having a passion.
 But in order to avail those oppurtunities, you need to have an open and curious mind and something rare and valuable to offer.
-Now while trying to acquire any skill, if we look at the graph:

 ![skillVsTime.png]({{site.baseurl}}/skillVsTime.png)